Crispian Hollis: Episcopal career

 In February 1987, Hollis was appointed by the Holy See as an auxiliary bishop in the Archdiocese of Birmingham.
 He was assigned by the then Archbishop Maurice Noël Léon Couve de Murville special responsibility for the Oxfordshire area.
 This was not to last, for on 6 December 1988 the Holy See appointed him Bishop of Portsmouth.

 Hollis served for a time as a member of the Pontifical Council for Social Communications of the Roman Curia, He was Chairman of the Catholic Media Trust and also chaired the Bishops' Committee for Europe.
 He was Chairman of the Bishops' Conference Department of Mission and Unity, Representative for the Bishops' Conference of the Churches Together in Britain and Ireland and a Member of IARCCUM (International Anglican Roman Catholic Committee for Unity and Mission).
 He is said to enjoy cricket and golf and, in the family tradition, to take a keen interest in current affairs.

 Following an announcement in 2002 by its abbess of a move of the Benedictine Stanbrook Abbey in Worcestershire, three members of the community, led by Sister Catherine Wybourne, "Digitalnun", rebelled and decided to form a separate more media-oriented community.
 They found support in Hollis who sanctioned their resettlement at Holy Trinity Monastery, East Hendred, situated in the Vale of White Horse, Oxfordshire, and part of the Roman Catholic Diocese of Portsmouth in 2004.

 In 2011, aged 75, Hollis announced that in accordance with canon law he had tendered his resignation as Bishop of Portsmouth.
 On Tuesday 11 July 2012, an official press release from the Vatican Information Service (VIS) of the Holy See Press Office stated that Pope Benedict XVI had named Philip Egan, Vicar General of the Roman Catholic Diocese of Shrewsbury, to be the new Bishop of Portsmouth.
 Egan was consecrated as the Eighth Bishop of Portsmouth, with Bishop Hollis serving as Principal Consecrator, on 24 September 2012, the Feast of Our Lady of Walsingham.
 Freed from his connection with the Diocese of Portsmouth, Bishop Hollis retired to the village of Mells, Somerset.
 The diocese issued a special commemorative edition of its newspaper to mark his retirement.
 In addition, the street which passes Portsmouth Roman Catholic Cathedral and the Bishop's house, previously part of Edinburgh Road, was renamed Bishop Crispian Way in his honour.

 Lourdes

 Hollis actively encourages people to travel to Lourdes, to which he has a great attachment, first going there in 1967 as a chaplain with the Oxford University Pilgrimage and then going annually with them until 1981.
 On returning to live within the Diocese of Clifton he travelled with the Clifton Pilgrimage each year up until 1986 and with the Portsmouth diocese since 1987.

-The Portsmouth diocese, together with the Dioceses of Clifton, East Anglia, Northampton and Southwark, plus Stonyhurst College travel each year with the Catholic Association Pilgrimage to Lourdes.
-Hollis was the Patron of the Catholic Association Hospitalité until 2011.
+The Portsmouth diocese, together with the Dioceses of Clifton, East Anglia, Northampton and Southwark and Stonyhurst College, travel each year with the Catholic Association Pilgrimage to Lourdes.
+Hollis was the patron of the Catholic Association Hospitalité until 2011.